timescale/docs/promscale/visualize-data/jaeger.md

 # Visualize Promscale traces in Jaeger
 Jaeger is an open source distributed tracing system used for monitoring and troubleshooting microservices-based distributed systems.
-To visualize traces in Jaeger with Promscale, you need to have the `jaeger-query` component running.
+To visualize traces stored in Promscale in Jaeger, you need to have the `jaeger-query` component running.
 This Jaeger component queries and visualizes traces from Promscale.

 This section shows you how to integrate [Jaeger][jaeger-ui] with Promscale.